 We all know iron is something we need to stay healthy and prevent anemia.
 But did you know that too much dietary iron can hurt your health?
 When choosing a cereal, most people grab what tastes good.
-If they are health conscious, fiber rich cereals low in calories and sugar might be selected.
+If they are health conscious, fiber rich cereals might be chosen.
+Or, a cereal low in sugar and calories might be selected.
+But, savvy health conscious consumers should also be thinking about iron.

 One of the main problems with iron fortification in cereal is that the cereal is fortified for the part of the population that needs the most iron.
 That part of the population is women of childbearing age.
 So, listen up adult males and older women: you, in particular, need to be mindful of the iron content of your favorite breakfast cereal.